 The guitarist jokingly referred to the new record as his “1970s soft rock record”, telling RipItUp, “The album is quite sweet, but aspects of it are dark, especially the lyrics.”
 With the summery pop of ‘You Forget’ leading the way, a fresh wave of enthusiasm for his work gripped the public, the media and Kilgour himself.

-Stuart Page’s frequently shown video of ‘You Forget’ re-contexualised Dunedin-ite Kilgour on Auckland’s Waitematā Harbour and its surrounds, capturing the odd sneakered, dark shaded Kilgour on the bow of a speeding boat in what looks like high summer.
+Stuart Page’s frequently shown video of ‘You Forget’ re-contextualised Dunedin-ite Kilgour on Auckland’s Waitematā Harbour and its surrounds, capturing the odd sneakered, dark shaded Kilgour on the bow of a speeding boat in what looks like high summer.

 A national tour in April and early May 1992 chased the record in Christchurch, Dunedin, Invercargill, Wellington and Auckland.
 The following month, David Kilgour was out on tour with frequent visitor Billy Bragg (and the Red Stars) taking in all the main centres.
 When The Nixons visited Dunedin mid-month, he was there on the bill as well.

 Talking to journalist Lindsay Davis (Ballon D’Essai’s first guitarist) for a revealing feature in a short-lived Christchurch listings magazine, Kilgour reflected on the live experience.
-“It’s the adrenalin you get from performing that wakes you up and helps find a few drops of inspiration; you’re always searching for some sort of spark.”
+“It’s the adrenaline you get from performing that wakes you up and helps find a few drops of inspiration; you’re always searching for some sort of spark.”

 Walking on New Brighton beach near Christchurch, he revealed, “I’m still a mad surfer.
 Hamish [Kilgour] and I sold our boards years ago when punk first hit and bought guitars.
 I started up again about four years ago.
 It keeps me fit, keeps the middle age spread down and I love it.”
 Tane Tokona joined him in that pursuit on tour.